Azure/AML-Kubernetes/docs/ASH/notebooks/mnist/README.md

 # Image Classification Using Scikit-learn

-Using MNIST as an example, this sample notebook demonstrates how to train machine learning models with Arc compute and Azure Stack storage.
-Data are stored in AML datastore backed by Stack storage blobs.
-Training are done by Arc compute.
+Using MNIST as an example, this sample notebook demonstrates how to train a machine learning model using ASH Arc compute and storage.
+Training data is stored on ASH storage blobs.

 ## Notebooks